 Photography/ Damian Russell

-Calm, relaxed living room scheme with a neutral colour palette
+29. A calm, relaxed living room scheme with a neutral colour palette

 Serene greens, monochrome patterns, tactile weaves and rich textures combine to deliver an inviting colour palette for a considered living space.